 Let $\mathcal G=\{g_1,g_2, \ldots,g_n\}$ be a finite multiplicative group of order $n=|\mathcal G|$, with neutral element $g_1=1$.
 Let $\mathbb F$ be a field of characteristic $p$.
 Finite fields of order $q=p^m$ are denoted as $\mathbb F_q$.
 The group algebra $\mathbb F[\mathcal G]$ of $\mathcal G$ over $\mathbb F$ consists of the formal sums

-where the $\alpha_i$'s are called coefficients.
-The sum in $\FF[\mathcal G]$ is defined coefficientwise, that is the coefficients of the same $g_j$ are added according to the addition in $\mathbb F$.
-The product is performed by applying the distributive law, and the group elements are multiplied according to the rule in $\mathcal G$.
+where the $\alpha_i$s are called coefficients.
+The sum in $\FF[\mathcal G]$ is defined coefficientwise, that is the coefficients of the same $g_j$ are added following the addition in $\mathbb F$.
+The product is performed by applying the distributive law, and the group elements are multiplied following the rule of $\mathcal G$.
 The group algebra $\mathbb F[\mathcal G]$ is a vector space of dimension $n$ over the field $\mathbb F$, and has the structure of an associative ring with identity.
 It is commutative if and only if $\G$ is commutative.
-It turns out that the structure of the ideals depends on the group $\mathcal G$ and the field characteristic.
+It emerges that the structure of the ideals depends on the group $\mathcal G$ and the field characteristic.
 If the field characteristic does not divide the group order, or is $0$, the group ring is semisimple by Maschke's Theorem (see~\cite{maschke}).
-In addition, every ideal is principal and generated by an idempotent, \cite{curtis}.
-If the field characteristic divides the group order, then the group ring is not semisimple in general \cite{navarro}.
+In addition, every ideal is principal and generated by an idempotent \cite{curtis}.
+If the field characteristic divides the group order, then the group ring is not in general semisimple \cite{navarro}.
 The problem of how to efficiently compute the dimension of an ideal is examined, via an approach using some elementary tools from representation theory.

-A group code of length $n$ is a linear code which is the image of an ideal $I\subseteq\FF[\G]$ via an isomorphism $\phi:\FF[\G]\rightarrow\FF^n$.
-In other words, an ideal of $\FF[\G]$ is a group code in $\FF^n$, for a given choice of a basis of $\FF[\G]$.
-Denote by $C=\phi(I)$ the group code corresponding to the ideal $I$, then $C$ is an $[n,k]$-code, where $k=\dim_{\FF} I$ (see~\cite{pless} for more details).
-In this paper, we study the problem of how to efficiently compute the dimension of $I$.
-Our approach uses some elementary tools from representation theory.

 Every representation $D:\G\longrightarrow GL_m(\KK)$ of $\mathcal G$ over an extension field $\mathbb K$ of $\mathbb F$ induces a representation of the group algebra $\mathbb F[\mathcal G]$, which we denote again by $D$